ismboedev/justargs/README.md

     justargs cmdline( argc, argv );

-    /* Create help */
-    cmdline.addgeneral2help( "Personal Information Display 0.1.5\n");
-    cmdline.addgeneral2help( "\nThis application displays your Information from the command line arguments.
-All options are required!\n" );

-    cmdline.addgeneral2help( "\nOptions:\n" );
-    cmdline.addparam2help( "-v", "--verbose", "Set this true to get also the height displayed" );
-    cmdline.addparam2help( "", "--name", "What is your name?" );
-    cmdline.addparam2help( "-a", "", "How old are you?" );
-    cmdline.addparam2help( "-h", "--height", "How tall are you?" );

     /* get parameters from command line into variables */ if( (cmdline.getparameter( verbose, "-v", "--verbose" )) != 0 )
     {
         std::cerr << "Parameter verbose not present or of wrong type!\n";
-        cmdline.printhelp();
         return 1;
     }